Bricktech2000/Website/website/public/Motivation/index.md

 ## Final Thoughts

+I've seen many people use artificial sources of motivation such as the [Pomodoro technique](https://en.wikipedia.org/wiki/Pomodoro_Technique) or giving themselves treats after having been productive.
+However, I seek motivation the other way around: I try and eliminate all unnecessary stimuli from my life, allowing me to feel naturally motivated to do tasks that would otherwise feel dull.

 This post discussed my opinion on motivation.
 Nevertheless, committing to this lifestyle without a thorough understanding of what it implies isn't a great idea.
-Do your own research, and take the decisions you believe are best for you.
+Do your own research, and make the decisions you believe are best for you.